SoftwareAG/cumulocity-flexy-integration/docs/Quick Start Guide.md

 #### Backend Deployment

-- When the `Add application` pop-up opens, click on `Upload microservice` (__NOTE:__ If this option is unavailable, this means, the tenant does not have rights to host the microservice)
+- When the `Add application` pop-up opens, click on `Upload microservice` (__NOTE:__ If this option is unavailable, this means, the tenant does not have permissions to host the microservice)
   - ![](images/upload-webapplication.JPG)
   - Upload the downloaded release file `ewon-flexy-integration.zip` for frontend application.
   - Once uploaded the Ewon Flexy Integration microservice will start appearing on Own applications page.